21.5.25

 Life on the beach

 Our second trip to Cornwall this year found us staying in Luxury Pod on a campsite near Hayle.
 We lasted one night!
 We managed to upgrade to a static caravan.
 Pods are for campers.
-Apart from regaining sufficient space to swing a cat it was also much closer to the beach.
-We liked it so much we even stayed an extra night.
-We didn't have any massive plans for the week, we just planned to visit some of our favourite places.
+Apart from regaining sufficient space to swing the cat, we do not have, it was also much closer to the beach.
+We liked it there so much we even stayed on for an extra night.
+We didn't have any complex plans for our week in Cornwall.
+We just planned to visit some of our favourite places.

 Hayle Beach - first footsteps